 Boeing is slipping the first flight test for the F-15 Silent Eagle prototype about six months to allow time to add inputs over features desired by interested international customers.
 First flight for a pre-production version of the Silent Eagle was slated for the first quarter of 2010 as of March, when the company unveiled the concept at its St. Louis facility.
 The early flight tests were to focus on operation of the conformal fuel tanks, which are being redesigned to house weapons ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "F-15 Silent Eagle Flight Test Dates Slip".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "F-15 Silent Eagle Flight Test Dates Slip".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.